mmertsock/eskergames/notes-city.markdown

 implement these.
 Refer to the "FlexCanvasGrid and Viewport" heading below. implement listening for canvas DOM size changes and refresh the FlexCanvasGrid as appropriate.

+Arrow keys to move map.
+Spacebar to center map on cursor.
+Click to center the map when Pointer tool is selected.
+Hold a key and click-drag to move the map?
+At least when the Pointer tool is selected?
+Pan the map when holding the cursor near the edge of the map?

 ### Figure out where to go with graphics before adding more content